code42/code42cli/docs/commands/profile.md

 # Profile Commands

-### show
+## show

 Print the details of a profile.

 Arguments:

 * `--name`, `-n` (optional): The name of the Code42 profile to use when executing this command.

 Usage:

 ```bash
 code42 profile show <optional-arguments>
 ```

-### list
+## list

 Show all existing stored profiles.
-This command takes no arguments.

 Usage:

 ```bash
 code42 profile list
 ```

-### use
+## use

 Set a profile as the default.

 Arguments:

 * `name`: The name of the profile to set as active.

 Usage:

 ```bash
 code42 profile use <profile-name>
 ```

-### reset-pw
+## reset-pw

 Change the stored password for a profile.

 Arguments:
 * `--name`, `-n` (optional): The name of the Code42 profile to use when executing this command.

 Usage: